percona/everest-doc/docs/release-notes/Percona Everest 0.8.0 (2024-02-21).md

 ### Support for scheduled backups for PostgreSQL

 We’re expanding Percona Everest’s schedule backup functionality to include PostgreSQL databases.
-This enables you to run automatic backups at predefined times for PostreSQL as well.
+This enables you to run automatic backups at predefined times for PostgreSQL as well.

     ![!image](../images/PostreSQL_Backups.png)